relf/egobox/joss/paper.md

 method used to create design of experiments,

-* `gp`: gaussian process regression also known as kriging algorithm used as surrogate models for costly black-box function,
+* `gp`: gaussian process regression also known as kriging algorithm used as surrogate models for computationally costly black-box functions,

 * `moe`: mixture of experts which aims at increasing the accuracy of a surrogate approximation by clustering the design space, training and selecting the best